What happens when you train an AI system to create Emoji?

 - Right click to save an emoji.
 (Hotkey: S)

-This work is part of the graphic concept and communication design for the upcoming exhibition “UNCANNY VALUES.
+This work is part of the graphic concept and communication design for the exhibition “UNCANNY VALUES.
 Artificial Intelligence & You”, a project of the MAK Vienna in the context of Vienna Biennale for Change 2019: Brave New Virtues.
 Shaping Our Digital World (29 May – 6 October 2019)

 From the VIENNA BIENNALE 2019 brochure: